nzoellner1384/SudoCompiler/README.md

-# Sudo Compiler For N (Ugly Mess) ps. only works with the print statements and main function right now. must use Compile.bat in cmd to use ```Compile.bat %filename%.n```
+# Sudo Compiler For N (Ugly Mess) ps. only works with the print statements and main function right now. must use Compile.bat with jar file in cmd to use ```Compile.bat %filename%.n```

 <br />